Advertiser Disclosure

 United MileagePlus Cards

-Depending on the United card you have, you can redeem MileagePlus miles for 1.5 to 1.75 cents per mile toward the annual fee.
-All United cardmembers can also use Pay Yourself Back to redeem miles at 1 cent apiece for eligible United airfare transactions made within the past 90 days.
+Depending on the United credit card you have, you can redeem MileagePlus miles for 1.35 to 1.5 cents per mile toward your card’s annual fee.
+All United cardmembers can also use Pay Yourself Back to redeem miles at 1 cent apiece for eligible United airfare transactions of $50 or more made within the past 90 days.

 There’s no specified deadline for this Pay Yourself Back option at this time.